Ahmed0Mukhtar/SE4GI_Project/README.md

 4 - In the file preprocessing.py, modify the line 86, putting your actual username, password and database name for accessing your Postgres Database instead of the ones already written.
 Then run it.

-5 - Run the schema.py, after changing the username, password, and database name line
+5 - Run the schema.py, after changing the username, password, and database name lines 60 and 82.

 6 - Now everything is done !
 You can run the file main_app.py and go see it on your localhost !!